GPA Neutral Scheme – COVID-19

 WSU Online students: Please contact email@example.com directly to request Review of Grade and non-graded pass applications.

 If your grade is a H you should not apply for a non-graded pass, as this would negatively impact your GPA.
 For more information on your GPA and how it is calculated please see the Graduation Policy Section 3 Part B.

 What happens if I receive a Fail grade?

-- In the scenario that you attempt all of your assessments and fail, the fail grade will be converted to a ‘withdrawal without academic penalty’ and will not count towards your GPA.
+- In the scenario that you attempt all of your assessments for the unit and it is the first time you have attempted the unit, and fail the unit, the fail grade will be converted to a ‘withdrawal without academic penalty’ and will not count towards your GPA.

 - Fail grades will be converted to ‘withdrawal without academic penalty’ after the final date to submit a Review of Grade for that session.

 Please note that if you do not attempt all assessments; your grade is a Practicum Fail (PF) grade; or your fail grade is a an outcome of Misconduct, your fail grade will not be automatically converted to a withdrawal without academic penalty.
 You will need to make an application to withdraw without academic penalty and meet the relevant criteria for this grade to be amended.